General Economics and Theory

 Prereq: 14.382 or permission of instructor

-Theory and application of time series methods in econometrics, including spectral analysis, estimation with stationary and non-stationary processes, VARs, factor models, unit roots, cointegration, estimation of DSGE models, Bayesian methods.
-Class size limited.
+Studies theory and application of time series methods in econometrics, including spectral analysis, estimation with stationary and non-stationary processes, VARs, factor models, unit roots, cointegration, and Bayesian methods.
+Enrollment limited.

 14.385 Nonlinear Econometric Analysis